 - manage risks on behalf of the Crown.

 3.41The Crown Entities Act (and other legislation that relates to particular Crown entities) sets out the extent of the control the Minister has over a Crown entity.
 The extent of this control depends on the entity's category and type, and whether it has any statutorily independent functions.
 For example, Crown agents and autonomous Crown entities must give effect to, or have regard to, any policy direction given by the relevant responsible Minister.
-Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (12) 6 Fees framework for members appointed to bodies in which the Crown has an interest).
+Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (12) 6 Fees framework for members appointed to bodies in which the Crown has an interest [replaced from 1 July 2019 by CO (19) 1 Fees framework for members appointed to bodies in which the Crown has an interest).

 3.42A Minister with a Crown entity in his or her portfolio can require the Crown entity to enter into an output agreement whereby the Crown funds the entity or the Crown entity's services are paid for by fees and levies.